maptracker/datasciencecoursera/Rnotes.md

       (nothing changes).
   * `dimnames(myMatrix) <- list(c("alpha", "beta"), c("hot", "cold"))`
     * Assigns row and column names, respectively, to a matrix
+  * In some circumstances R allows "partial matching", where you need not provide the entire name, only enough of the first letters to unambiguously distinguish the name from other names in the object.
+    * This is potentially dangerous and should probably not be used in practice.
 * Attributes
   * `attributes()` can get and set values
   * names & dimnames, dimensions (matrices, arrays), class, length, etc